Spark4545/holbertonschool-shell/permissions/README.md

 ### **Types of permissions**
 <p>There are three types of permissions that can be granted or denied for a file or directory:

-- <ins>Read (r):</ins> Allows a user to read the contents of a file or view the contents of a directory.
+- <ins>Read (`r`):</ins> Allows a user to read the contents of a file or view the contents of a directory.
-- <ins>Write (w):</ins> Allows a user to modify the contents of a file or add, delete or rename files within a directory.
+- <ins>Write (`w`):</ins> Allows a user to modify the contents of a file or add, delete or rename files within a directory.
-- <ins>Execute (x):</ins> Allows a user to run a file as a program or enter a directory and access its contents.</p>
+- <ins>Execute (`x`):</ins> Allows a user to run a file as a program or enter a directory and access its contents.</p>

 ### **Permission commands**
 <p>For each file or directory, there are three types of users to which permissions can be granted or denied:

 - <ins>Owner:</ins> The user who created the file or directory.
-The owner can be changed using the chown command.
+The owner can be changed using the `chown` command.
 - <ins>Group:</ins> A set of users who share the same permissions for the file or directory.
-The group can be changed using the chgrp command.
+The group can be changed using the `chgrp` command.
 - <ins>Other:</ins> All users who are not the owner or in the group.</p>

+## **Conclusion**
+<p>Understanding shell permissions is an essential skill for system administrators, as they are often responsible for managing access to files and directories on multiple computers or servers.
+By correctly setting and managing permissions, administrators can ensure that their systems are secure and that users have the access they need to do their work effectively.</p>

 -----------------------